protoblock/protoblock/docs/pos.md

 ## Theory

 ### Emergent Centralization
 In decentralize systems, centralization tends to eventually emerge due to the efficiency gains.
-In Bitcoin, mining has centralized issues around ASIC producers and mining pools.
+In Bitcoin, mining has centralized around ASIC producers and mining pools.

 By explicitly choosing centralization points, when designing new blockchains, you alleviate the pressure of natural future centralization points